 The current SLP problem.
 The function to be called when an optimal SLP solution is obtained at a node.
 UserFunc returns an integer value.
 If the return value is nonzero, or if the feasibility flag is set nonzero, then further processing of the node will be terminated (it is declared infeasible).
 The problem passed to the callback function.
-The user-defined object passed as Object to XSLPsetcboptnode.
-Address of an integer containing the feasibility flag.
-If UserFunc sets the flag nonzero, the node is declared infeasible.
-Address of a user-defined object, which can be used for any purpose by the function.
-Object is passed to UserFunc as myObject.
+The user-defined object passed as data to XSLPsetcboptnode. e Address of an integer containing the feasibility flag.
+If optnode sets the flag nonzero, the node is declared infeasible.
+Address of a user-defined object, which can be used for any purpose by the function. data is passed to UserFunc as cbdata.